Disappointed Democrats stick with Biden after rough debate performance

 Some Democrats were less forgiving.

-"That's beyond my pay grade," Rep. Tom Suozzi, who won a New York swing district this year, told reporters when asked if President Biden should step aside.
+"That's beyond my pay grade," said Rep. Tom Suozzi, who recently won a New York swing district, when asked if President Biden should step aside.

+A Biden campaign memo penned by campaign chair Jen O'Malley Dillon and obtained by CBS News Saturday claimed that prior to Thursday's debate, the presidential race was "incredibly close," and "by every metric we've seen since" the debate, the race "remains just as close."

+"On every metric that matters, data shows it did nothing to change the American people's perception, our supporters are more fired up than ever, and Donald Trump only reminded voters of why they fired him four years ago and failed to expand his appeal beyond his MAGA base," Dillon wrote.

 "I've had a chance to work with him over the last three and a half years," she told WBUR.
 "He's gotten a lot done for the country.
 That's made a difference, and I think there will be assessments going forward about what happens next.
 But I can't answer that for you today."